CollaboRateMgmt/CollaboRate/README.md

 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.
 - Since project security and complexity are no longer issues:
   - No need to call employees to an office to keep an eye on them.
 Employees can work from home!
   - Reduce office cost.
-Or, eliminate it altogether.
+Or, end it altogether.
   - Employees can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

 # Detailed benefits for customers of IT services